rawcontext/rawcontext.com/content/privacy.md

 To exercise any of these rights, please contact us at privacy@rawcontext.com.

-## Third-Party Services

-We may use third-party services to help us operate our business.
-These services are bound by their own privacy policies and we only share the minimum data necessary for them to perform their functions.

 ## Cookies

 We use essential cookies to ensure our website functions properly.
 We do not use tracking cookies for advertising purposes.